alimoameri/alimoameri.github.io/content/posts/leveraging-llms-for-downstream-tasks.md

 We can see that the output is diffrent based on the model in hand.
 The two important factors of an LLM few-shot capabilites are model size and quality and design of the prompt.

 For model size, the rule of thumb is that bigger is generally better.
-In "*Language Models are Few-Shot Learners*" the examined this comprehensivly.
+This concept is examined comprehensively in the paper [*Language Models are Few-Shot Learners*](#references).

 <figcaption>
     <img alt="Larger models make increasingly efficient use of in-context information" title="Larger models make increasingly efficient use of in-context information" src="/images/in-context-learning-comparision.png"></img>